plandes/relpo/README.md

 ball was added because [pixi-pack] currently lacks the functionality to deal with PyPi source distributions.
 The `envdist` feature creates a distribution file that is deployed to a new environment and then installed as an environment.

+### Configuration

-To create one, first add the following entry to the `relpo.yml`
+To create a distribution, first add the following entry to the `relpo.yml`
 file:

 ```yaml